-As noted above - we've just tested for Marks and Spencers to the new technical packaging specification.
-This project built on joint 2011 research with Age UK for their 'Frustration Free Packaging' project where Rica was commissioned to:
+We tested Marks and Spencers products to the new technical packaging specification.
+This project built on joint 2011 research with Age UK for their 'Frustration Free Packaging' project where the Research Institute for Disabled Consumers was commissioned to:

 - test 36 grocery packages, each with eight older people

 - film all testing so designers and suppliers could see the issues for themselves

 - run customer workshops to discuss likes and dislikes and practical solutions

 - help M & S identify which products needed to be improved, and how